melezhik/Tomtit/README.md

 # Profiles

-Profiles are predefined sets of tomtit scenarios.
+Profiles are predefined sets of Tomtit scenarios.
 To start using scenarios from profile you say:

     tom --profile $profile

-Once the command is executed the profile scenarios get installed to the base tomtit directory.
+Once the command is executed the profile scenarios get installed to the base Tomtit directory.

 To list available profiles say this: